-The Portfolio Manager had appointed ASK Property Investment Advisors Private Limited (ASKPIA) as the Investment Advisor for Portfolio to provide non-binding and non- discretionary advice.
+The Portfolio Manager had appointed ASK Property Investment Advisors Private Limited (ASKPIA) as the Investment Advisor for Portfolio to provide non-binding and non- discretionary advice and the said advisory relationship has now been terminated effective 23 February 2022.
 The advice was recommendatory in nature and the final investment decisions in respect of the Portfolio had been taken by the Portfolio Manager at its sole discretion and responsibility.
-The investments for RESOP I has already being made and there is no further advice on investments taken by ASKRESOP I from ASKPIA post these investments being made.